Refoulement of Eritrean refugees during the Tigray war: January 2021

 HRCE stated that all the refugees remaining in the Hitsats camp were forced to walk to Sheraro starting 5 January 2021, which they did in two to three days.
 They were then deported on trucks to Eritrea.
 On 10 January 2021, Europe External Programme with Africa (EEPA) stated that refugees from Hitsats had been forced to return to Eritrea.
 EEPA also described the Shimelba refugee camp as "completely deserted" and said that refugees from the camp, especially young men, had been returned to Eritrea.

 February 2021

-Al Jazeera English (AJE) stated on 1 February that hundreds of refugees from Hitsats had arrived at Mai Aini, another refugee camp in Tigray Region.
+Al Jazeera English (AJE) stated on 1 February that hundreds of refugees from Hitsats had arrived at Mai Aini, another refugee camp in the Tigray Region.
 A witness told AFP that 26 or 27 refugees were taken by the EDF to an unknown location.
 On 2 February, Filippo Grandi, the United Nations High Commissioner for Refugees (UNHCR), stated after a visit to Ethiopia that Eritrean refugees had been "caught in crossfire, abducted and forced to return to Eritrea under duress by Eritrean forces".
 The UN had access to the Mai Aini camp.
 The official UN estimate of the number of unaccounted for refugees was 20,000.
 As of 1 February 2021, neither the UNHRC nor the Ethiopian Agency for Refugee and Returnee Affairs had access to the Hitsats and Shimelba camps.